GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 CSP modifications for `sandbox` have no such new restrictions.

-In Chrome 102, Manifest V3 extensions can include `wasm-unsafe-eval` in the CSP to use WebAssembly files bundled as part of the extension.
+Starting in Chrome 102, Manifest V3 extensions can include `wasm-unsafe-eval` in the CSP to use WebAssembly files bundled as part of the extension.

 ### Action API unification  {: #action-api-unification }

-In Manifest V2, there were two different APIs to implement actions: `browser_action` and `page_action`.
-These APIs filled distinct roles when they were introduced, but over time they've become redundant so in Manifest V3 we are unifying them into as single `action` API:
+In Manifest V2, there were two different APIs to implement actions: `"browser_action"` and `"page_action"`.
+These APIs filled distinct roles when they were introduced, but over time they've become redundant so in Manifest V3 we are unifying them into as single `"action"` API:

 {% Columns %}
 ```js